 Welcome to AK UNiTE!

-Funding will provide training workshops for collaborators that strengthen skills in building and sustaining community, mentoring, and cross-cultural relationships.
-Modest stipends, and funds for supplies, will be given to undergraduate students that engage in research during Summer 2021.
+In 2021, incubator funding provided modest stipends and funds for supplies to 19 undergraduate students to engage in research with 13 partners.
 AK UNiTE is funded by the National Science Foundation RCN-UBE program award ID: 2019233.

 AK UNiTE is committed to the principles of justice, equity, and inclusion.
 With our partners, our goal is to incorporate diverse experiences and perspectives to create inclusive and respectful learning environments.
-Our aim is to reduce financial barriers for students to participate in biological research and to expand the biological research opportunities available to students to reflect the wide diversity of ways to do scientific research.
-We recognize and honor the Native peoples of Alaska who have stewarded Alaska's environment since time immemorial, and who continue to work on environmental issues in Alaska.
+We aim to reduce financial barriers for students to participate in biological research and expand the available biological research opportunities to reflect the wide diversity of ways to do scientific research.
+We recognize and honor the Native peoples of Alaska who have stewarded Alaska's environment since time immemorial and who continue to work on environmental issues in Alaska.
 Our institutions (University of Alaska Anchorage, Alaska Pacific University, Kodiak College, and the University of Washington - Tacoma) are located on the ancestral and unceded homelands of the Dena'ina, Alutiiq-Sugpiaq, and Puyallup peoples.

 Use the buttons above to explore more information about the network.